kubernetes/dashboard/docs/devel/labels.md

 - `duplicate` - duplicates, that should be closed and linked with original issues.
 - `greenkeeper` - pull requests created by [greenkeeper.io bot](https://github.com/greenkeeperio-bot).
 This label is assigned automatically.
 - `help-wanted` - issues good for contributor onboarding.
+- `missing-details` - issues with missing details, that cannot be reproduced.